Skip to content

 Key Philosophies of Minimalism in Art

-1. Simplicity: Using only essential elements
+1. Simplicity: Use only what's needed

 The Role of Minimalism in Modern-Day Creativity